Skip to content

 • Start with simple file watchers or API monitors

-• Let generators feed your event stream
+• Let services feed your event stream

-3. Introduce Handlers
+3. Introduce Actors

 • As you need to process or react to events